Hybrid algebras: Introduction

 \section{Introduction}

 We are interested in the representation theory of tame self-injective algebras.
-In this paper, all algebras are finite-dimensional associative, indecomposable as algebras, and basic, over an algebraically closed field $K$ of arbitrary characteristic.
+In this paper, all algebras are finite-dimensional basic associative and indecomposable $K$-algebras over an algebraically closed field $K$ of arbitrary characteristic.

 In the modular representation theory of finite groups representation-infinite tame blocks occur only over fields of characteristic 2, and their defect groups are dihedral, semidihedral, or (generalized) quaternion 2-groups.
-Such blocks were studied in \cite{E1} in a more general setting: this introduced and investigated algebras of dihedral, semidihedral and quaternion type were introduced and investigated, over algebraically closed fields of arbitrary characteristic.
+Such blocks were studied in a more general setting: this led to algebras of dihedral, semidihedral and quaternion type, over algebraically closed fields of arbitrary characteristic, which were introduced and investigated in \cite{E1}.
 These algebras are quite restrictive, for example the number of simple modules can be at most $3$, and one would like to know how these fit into a wider context.

 Recently cluster theory has led to new directions.
 Inspired by this, we study in \cite{WSA}, \cite{WSA-GV}, \cite{WSA-corr} and \cite{WSA-SD} a class of symmetric algebras defined in terms of surface triangulations, which we call \emph{weighted surface algebras}.
 They are periodic as algebras of period 4 (with a few exceptions).
 All but one of the algebras of quaternion type occur in this setting.
 Furthermore, most algebras of dihedral type, and of semidihedral type occur naturally as degenerations of these weighted surface algebras.
 As well, Brauer graph algebras, which includes blocks of finite type, appear.
 This places blocks of finite or tame representation type into a much wider context, which also connects with other parts of mathematics.